femtomc/Jaynes.jl/docs/src/related_work.md

 ## Implementation and design

 Jaynes is a _context-oriented programming_ system for probabilistic programming.
-Internally, the current implementation closely follows the design of [Gen](https://www.gen.dev/) which also uses the notion of stateful execution contexts to produce the interfaces required for inference.

-In contrast to Gen (which provides powerful optimizations for programs written in the [static DSL](https://www.gen.dev/dev/ref/modeling/#Static-Modeling-Language-1)), Jaynes is focused on an optimized dynamic language which allows most of the Julia language to be used in expressing probabilistic programs.
+Internally, the current implementation closely follows the design of the dynamic DSL in [Gen](https://www.gen.dev/) which also uses the notion of stateful execution contexts to produce the interfaces required for inference.
+Jaynes is focused on an optimized dynamic language which allows most of the Julia language to be used in expressing probabilistic programs.

-Jaynes uses many concepts from the design and implementation of Gen. First and foremost, I would recommend users of Jaynes become familiar with Gen - to understand the problems which Jaynes attempts to solve.
+I would recommend users of Jaynes become familiar with Gen - to understand the problems which Jaynes attempts to solve.
 The following papers may be useful in this regard:

 1. [Gen: a general-purpose probabilistic programming system with programmable inference](https://dl.acm.org/doi/10.1145/3314221.3314642)
 2. [Probabilistic programming with programmable inference](https://people.csail.mit.edu/rinard/paper/pldi18.pdf)